Designer. Builder. Problem Solver.

 Problem Solver

-• Background in industrial design, architecture, and restaurant service
+• Product designer with a background in UX design, industrial design, architecture, and restaurant management.

-• Skilled in systems thinking, rapid sketching, and fast iteration
+• Skilled in systems thinking and rapid iteration.

 Studied Industrial Design